apache/maven-site/content/markdown/faq-unoffical.md

 ### How do replace `<attainGoal>` from m1 in m2?

 I want to build a plugin with multiple goal, some goal might be aliases and call other goals.
 How do I do that in m2?

-### Maven Open Source!
-How do I download the source code?

-I've seen the [link to the source code](https://svn.apache.org/repos/asf/maven/components/trunk/), but what is the easy way to download the source code.
-I can't find all the answers I need to understand in the documentation (need more! so it will be useful to get the source code locally to be able to do search etc...

-I've just found the answer [svn anonymous access](https://maven.apache.org/source-repository.html);

 ### Why do I get `java.lang.NoClassDefFoundError: org/codehaus/classworlds/Launcher` when I try to execute Maven?